Mat-O-Lab/IOFMaterialsTutorial/README.md

 # Basic Tutorial

 ## Introduction DrawIO and Chowlk
+In the basic tutorial we will use DrawIO and [Chowlk](https://chowlk.linkeddata.es/) to create a sematic graph representing a simple length measurement of an object as our basic user story.
+We will also map example data of the measurements taken to the graph.

  - Start DrawIO Session [ClickME](https://app.diagrams.net/)
  - Create a new Blank Diagram and give it a name
   ```